Ann Sheridan isn’t a household name today.

-Ann Sheridan may not be a household name today, but throughout her career, particularly during her heyday in the 1940s, Ann was one of the most beautiful and glamorous stars of the silver screen.
+But throughout her career, Ann was considered one of the most beautiful and glamorous stars of the silver screen.
 Known for her spunk, humor, and down to earth kindness, Ann Sheridan was just as beloved off screen as she was in her films.

 Discovering Ann Sheridan

-Though I was immediately drawn to her unique look, Ann Sheridan remained an illusive star I only saw in my Classic Hollywood portrait books: none of her films were available to me, and it was virtually impossible to find any information about Ann or her life.
+Though I was immediately drawn to her unique look, Ann Sheridan remained an elusive star I only saw in my Classic Hollywood portrait books: it was virtually impossible to find any information about her life.

 Here are a few things about Ann Sheridan you didn’t know: